GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (271).md

 **At Higher Tiers**: Each tier beyond minimum increases the range by 2 yards.

 **Critical Failure**: You have failed to call upon the power needed for this, granting the attack a bonus against you equal to the spell's tier.
 You also gain spell sickness equal to the spell's tier.

+#### Peals of the Cosmos

+**Minimum Tier**: 6

+**Casting Time**: 6 actions

+**Range**: 30 yards

+**Effect**: You tear at the outer edges of the weave that makes up reality itself.
+This inflicts a sonic attack and ki attack against everything within range, including yourself.
+After 1d4 phases, the range is multiplied by that result and a new ki attack is inflicted.
+This repeats, with the die step being reduced by one step each time until it would be reduced below 1- at which point the spell ceases.

+Anything at a distance of no less than 10 times the spell's range can hear the most unnerving crack of sound each time it inflicts an attack.

+If your spellcheck is a critical success, the attacks have disadvantage against you.

+**At Higher Tiers**: When cast at 7th tier or higher, for each tier beyond minimum, you may choose one of the following;
+* The die level is increased by one step
+* The initial range is is increased by half.
+* The attacks each gain a +1 bonus for the purpose of inflicting a critical hit.
+This does not affect the attacks against you.

+**Critical Failure**: You are immediately afflicted with a number of unlisted attacks equal to the spell's tier.
+There is also a % chance equal to the spell's tier that you summon a Deep Lord at a point within range of the spell at the narrator's discretion.

 #### Phantom Chain